-’90 Day Fiancé’: Chantel’s Brother River Talks About His Fight With Pedro
+’90 Day Fiance’: Chantel’s Brother River Talks About His Fight With Pedro

 Fans of the show were happy to see Chantel Everett and Pedro Jimeno back for another season, but despite being on the show’s new season, the couple is still dealing with quite a bit of old drama: Chantel’s parents continue to accuse Pedro and his family of being associated with illegal activities, and her brother River refuses to accept Pedro as a brother-in-law.

-During this week’s episode, Chantel’s mother invites everyone over for dinner but what was supposed to be a quiet family gathering turned into a heated fist fight.
+During this week’s episode, Chantel’s mother invites everyone over for dinner, but what was supposed to be a quiet family gathering turned into a heated fist fight.
 Chantel and Nicole (Pedro’s sister) got into an argument at the dinner table and Chantel’s mother and father both chimed in, taking their daughter’s side — which prompted a response from Pedro, who got defensive and raised his voice to be heard.

-However, little brother River wasn’t having and immediately came to the defense of his parents.
+However, little brother River wasn’t having it and immediately came to the defense of his parents.

 “Pedro was doing this [points finger] and he told my parents to shut up.
 I said, ‘You can’t disrespect my parents like that,'” River said during an Instagram Live.